Michdo93/robotcar_subscriber/README.md

 The String variable `robot_host` uses the hostname of one RobotCar.
 As example it could be `robotcar`.

-A robotcar_subscriber could be used as blue print for subscribing informations for a ADAS.
+A robotcar_subscriber could be used as blue print for subscribing informations for an ADAS.

 ## CompressedImageSubscriber Node